kevinMccarthyLooker/km_basic_layers/draft_pop_discourse.md

 # Using Refinements to add Period over Period functionality to existing explores

-In this article, we’ll show how you can use **refinements** to implement a commonly requested feature: Period over Period analysis.
+In this article, we’ll show how you can use **refinements** to implement a commonly requested explore feature: **Period over Period** analysis.

 | Background on Refinements in general | Period over Period in general |
 |-|-|